 The LEARNING ORGANIZATION

-Organizations are supposed to create value, through organizing the work of individuals and providing various resources (e.g. tools, equipment, data, space, materials) that they need.
+Organizations are supposed to create value, through organizing the work of individuals and supporting it with various resources (e.g. tools, equipment, data, space, materials).

-Traditionally, until recent years, a focus on collaboration would highlight the ORGanizational "skeleton" - the FORMAL rules and role descriptions that workers should follow.
-The main process to ensure compliance to the rules and procedures is direct supervision by bosses.
-This is the Bureaucratic model of ORGanizing.
-Today it is no longer the gold standard of Org. management BUT through much of human history Bureaucracy was a key success factor in major civilizations such as the Roman Empire and the Industrial Revolution.
+Easiest to see is the FORMAL "skeleton" - the hierarchy of the org chart, rules and role descriptions.
+This is the core of the bureaucratic model of management and collaboration.
+Through much of human history bureaucracy was a key success factor in major civilizations such as the Roman Empire and the Industrial Revolution.

 BarrySugarman.org ORGmuze 3.0